Cyberbullying Tips: 15 Anti-Cyberbullying Resources

 The Cyberbullying Research Center is a leading legal research center offering case law and policy updates, statistics, and presentations concerning adolescents’ abuse of technology.
 In fact, this Center is spearheaded by two Criminal Justice professors.

-Embrace Civility in the Digital Age was founded by an attorney who seeks to empower young people with
+Embrace Civility in the Digital Age was founded by an attorney who seeks to empower young people with values and skills needed to resolve cyberbullying situations.
+She provides video training, books, and other resources.

 For Kids And Teens